noteed/nix-exps/README.md

   from Nix expressions.
 - How to do it from within a `nixos/nix` image: no need to have Nix on the host to use `dockerTools` !
+- How to use the above with `skopeo` and `umoci` to create a single multi-step Dockerfile to build the final image in one command.

 The final Docker image can be built directly with Nix with: